keu/docs/software/secrets-backend.md

 :::

-### Step 3: Run an Example DAG to Test Secret Manager Locally
+### Step 3: Run an example DAG to test Secret Manager locally

 To test Secret Manager, [create a secret](https://cloud.google.com/secret-manager/docs/creating-and-accessing-secrets#create) containing either an Airflow variable or connection for testing.